Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 If a boat operator violated federal or South Carolina laws and they face criminal charges, the outcome of the criminal case will not directly affect your insurance claim or civil lawsuit.
 However, the evidence used in this criminal case could support your claim and help us show negligence.

-Our Charleston boat accident attorneys often recover fair and just compensation for our clients by demanding money damages from the at-fault party’s insurance company and negotiating until we reach an agreement.
+Our Orangeburg boat accident attorneys often recover fair and just compensation for our clients by demanding money damages from the at-fault party’s insurance company and negotiating until we reach an agreement.
 We need to navigate many steps to get justice for you through this process.

 We begin with an investigation and build the case.
 As a part of this, we must identify your recoverable damages and calculate what a fair settlement offer will look like.
 Knowing when the insurance company representative makes a fair offer is essential.
 You cannot recognize whether an offer is appropriate without knowing your expenses and losses—including the value of your intangible damages.